minsoehtut306/Equipment-Rentals/README.md

-# INTRO_USERS – Windows Forms Database Application
+# Equipment-Rentals – Windows Forms Database Application

 A simple **C# Windows Forms** project with a **SQL Server** backend.
 It demonstrates user login, registration, and browsing of session data linked to social media platforms.